aakkam22/windowsUpdateLoopFix/README.md

 ## Help

+* With the sunset of Windows 7, version 5.0 is likely the last version, unless a bug needs to be fixed.

 * See [FAQ.md](https://github.com/aakkam22/windowsUpdateLoopFix/blob/master/FAQ.md) for a list of frequently encountered problems and solutions.

 * See [CHANGELOG.md](https://github.com/aakkam22/windowsUpdateLoopFix/blob/master/CHANGELOG.md) for development history.